Our plan for expansion with a third runway was recommended by the Airports Commission in 2015.

 Key aspects of our long term plan:

 - Two main passenger terminals and transport hubs – Heathrow West (Terminals 5 and 6) and Heathrow East (an extended Terminal 2) – connected by an underground passenger transit and baggage system.
 Minimum connection times between terminals to fall from 75 to 60 minutes.

 - We want to overhaul our cargo facilities and double their capacity.
-Our plans include climate-controlled cargo environments, improved transit facilities and dedicated freight access points including a potential cargo railhead.

 - Land will be set aside for commercial developments such as offices and hotels.
 It will provide more than enough space to replace commercial premises lost to the third runway.

 - A three-runway Heathrow will provide up to 740,000 flights a year.
 That’s enough for Heathrow to compete on an equal footing with Paris, Frankfurt and Amsterdam.
 It also provides sufficient hub-airport capacity until at least 2040.

 - Heathrow’s rail capacity will treble from 18 to 40 trains (equivalent to 5,000 to 15,000 seats) an hour.
 With improvements to bus and coach services, 30 million more people will travel to Heathrow by public transport in 2030.

 For the more information on the proposal, please download the summary document or full report here.Back to top

 If you would like to know more about Heathrow’s new runway proposals, or would like to speak with a member of our Community Relations team, please call us on 0800 307 7996 or email email@example.com.